For Comments and/or Suggestions, Please contact Site Owner at: admin@detroittransithistory.info

 (*Figures were acquired from the article titled "DSR New Bus Garages" - October, 1948 edition of "BUS TRANSPORTATION" — courtesy of Tom's Trolleybus Pix Detroit)

 During their heyday, the electrics provided frequent service.
-According to a DSR Weekday "School Closed" Schedules
+A DSR Weekday "School Closed" Schedules Analysis

-Analysis Report, effective on June 24, 1954, the Grand River line required 58 trolley-buses for the A.M. peak service,
+Report, effective June 24, 1954, shows the Grand River line required 58 trolley-coaches for the A.M. peak service,

-60 for the P.M. peak and 27 were needed for base operation.
-Two minute headways were scheduled for A.M. and P.M.
+60 for the P.M. peak, and 27 were needed for base operation.
+Two minute headways were scheduled for A.M. and

-operation, and four minute headways for the base service.
-Interestingly, only three coaches were needed for owl runs.
+P.M. operation, and four minute headways for the base service.
+Only three coaches were needed for owl runs.

-But when DSR management decided during the mid–1950s to replace the entire fleet with GM diesels, the department
+But after DSR management decided during the mid-1950s to replace the entire fleet with GM diesel buses, the

-began phasing out its electric trolley-coaches.
-On November 16, 1962, trolley-bus service on the Grand River line was
+department began phasing out its electric trolley-coaches.
+On Nov.
+16, 1962, trolley-coach service on the Grand

-discontinued and the Coolidge Terminal was again converted into an all motor bus facility, at the time housing mostly
+River line was discontinued and the Coolidge Terminal was again converted into an all motor bus facility, at the

-During those first years as an "all-bus" facility, as many as 411 coaches were required to maintain scheduled service on
+During those first years as an "all-bus" facility, as many as 411 coaches were required to maintain the scheduled

-lines assigned to the Coolidge Terminal.
-The following table shows which bus routes were assigned to Coolidge for the
+service on lines assigned to the Coolidge Terminal.
+The following table shows which bus routes were assigned to

-weekday "School Open" schedules which took effect on September 6, 1950.
-The table also displays the total number of
+Coolidge for the weekday "School Open" schedules which took effect on Sept.
+6, 1950.
+The table also displays the

 Between 1951 and 1962, a fleet of 80 electric trackless trolley-coaches, assigned to the Grand River line, were based out of the Coolidge Terminal.
 For the most part, these rubber-tire electric buses—built by the St. Louis Car Co.—were stored out of doors along the back dock at the east end of the property, as seen in the above photo. (photo courtesy of the S. Sycko photo collection)